Thomas HOWARD

 8. Henry HOWARD

 Married 3: Elizabeth LEYBURNE (B. Dacre/D. Norfolk) (d.
 4 Sep.
-1567, Kenninghall, Suffolk) (dau. of Sir James Leyburne of Cunswick, Westmorland, and Helen Preston) 29 Jan 1567
+1567, Kenninghall, Suffolk) (dau. of Sir James Leyburne of Cunswick, Westmorland, and Helen Preston) (w. of Thomas Dacre, 4° B. Gillesland) (See her Biography) 29 Jan 1567

-Second child but first son of Henry Howard, Earl of Surrey, and his wife, Frances Vere.
+Second child but first son of Henry Howard, Earl of Surrey, and his wife, lady Frances de Vere.
 The blow of Surrey's attainder and execution was hardest for Thomas, who was at once separated from his brother, Henry, and his sisters, Jane, Margaret and Catherine.
 They were taken from their mother's care and placed under the nominal guardianship of Lord Wentworth, though in fact their inmediate custodian was Thomas Gawdy, an old friend of the family.
 But Thomas Howard was placed with Sir John Williams, Treasurer of the Court of Argumentations.
 His keeper was kept by busines in London most of the time, while the boy lived quietly at Rycote, the same where Princess Elizabeth spend a similar period of confinement during Mary's reign.

 After a difficult year the children were reunited, for the Privy Council decided to place them under the guardianship of their aunt, the Duchess of Richmond, at Reigate Castle.
 They were joined there by Charles Howard, their cousin, two years older than Thomas, son of Lord William Howard of Effingham.
 Probably on Lord Wentworth's advice, the Duchess engaged John Foxe as tutor of her charges.
 Edward VI knew 'no better place for their virtuous education' than with their aunt.
 At Christmas 1551 the Duchess of Richmond was granted an annuity of £100 towards their maintenance, and the next year was given a further £100.